Maud Joynt: Career

 In 1911 she entered "disenfranchised" as her disability and despite her brother being a Methodist minister the census return recorded her religion as "no church".
 The enumerator tried to "correct" some of her details although she recorded that she could speak English and with modesty "some Irish" as she was working on the Irish Dictionary.

 She went on to edit two volumes in the Mediaeval and Modern Irish Series: Tromdámh Gùaire (1932) and Feis Tighe Chonáin (1936).
 She also contributed to Alexandra College Magazine, Celtica, Celtic Review, Ériu, and New Ireland Review.
-Joynt was one of the contributor's of Kuno Meyer's 1912 Miscellany edited by Osborn Bergin and Carl Marstrander.
+Joynt was one of the contributors of Kuno Meyer's 1912 Miscellany edited by Osborn Bergin and Carl Marstrander.

 Joynt was involved in the Irish Women's Franchise League and Irish Women's Progressive Union.
 From 1902, Joynt was an active committee member of the Women Graduates and Candidate Graduates Association, a group advocating for women's rights in higher education.
 She served as the honorary secretary from 1907 to 1913.
-She resigned in 1913 due to her own work load, with the group disbanding in the same year.
-Joynt was accepted into the Gorsedd at an Eisteddfod, for her contributions for Celtic scholarship.
+She resigned in 1913 due to her own workload, with the group disbanding in the same year.
+Joynt was accepted into the Gorsedd at an Eisteddfod, for her contributions to Celtic scholarship.
 She was awarded a Doctor of Letters by the National University of Ireland in 1937 for her scholarly work and her advocacy of women in university education.
 Joynt was a supporter of the Irish literary revival, a regular attendee of the early Abbey Theatre and lectures of the Irish Literary Society.